ashik0401/ashik0401/README.md

 ### 🚀 Currently Working On

-- Building a tourism website using React, Node.js, and MongoDB
+- Building full-stack apps with smooth UX and solid backend logic
-- Exploring Next.js and server-side rendering
+- Experimenting with advanced web features and performance strategies
-- Creating and publishing Tailwind CSS components on GitHub
+- Publishing reusable UI components for modern design systems

 ---